Jennifer Jason Leigh: Writing and directing

+Political views and activism

+In 2005, The Guardian characterized Leigh's political views as left-wing and "fiercely anti-Bush".
+She said, "Bush has gathered this circle, he's made the Christian right so powerful.
+Or they've made him so powerful, I don't know which comes first.
+I had no idea there were so many born-agains in this country.
+I don't understand the place I live any more."
+In 2015, she said of the candidates for the 2016 United States presidential election, "I really like Bernie, though I didn't love his gun control answer [in the debates].
+And there's a lot I like about Hillary.
+It's kind of a tossup between them.
+Obviously, Trump is hilarious and a lot of fun to watch, and I really hope he becomes the Republican nominee."

+Following the 2023 October 7 attacks on Israel and the subsequent Gaza war, Leigh has heavily voiced support for Israel on Instagram.
+In 2024 and 2026, Leigh signed open letters written by pro-Israel organization Creative Community for Peace supporting Israel's inclusion in the Eurovision Song Contest.
+Following Jonathan Glazer's acceptance speech at the 96th Academy Awards for Best International Feature Film, in which he denounced his "Jewishness and the Holocaust being hijacked by an occupation...", Leigh was one of 1,000 Jewish members of the film industry who denounced Glazer's speech and defended the Israeli government's actions in another open letter.
+In September 2024, Leigh signed an open letter by pro-Israel advocacy groups StopAntisemitism, StandWithUs, End Jew Hatred and 2024 New Voices urging the Biden administration to "protect and support" Israel and secure the release of hostages taken by Hamas in the war.

 Personal life

 In 1982, Leigh's father, Vic Morrow, was accidentally killed along with child actors Myca Dinh Le and Renée Shin-Yi Chen when a helicopter stunt went wrong during the filming of Twilight Zone: The Movie.
 Leigh and her sister filed a wrongful death lawsuit against Warner Bros., John Landis, and Steven Spielberg.
 They settled out of court a year later.

 Leigh has described herself as shy, introverted, and averse to Hollywood publicity and scandal.
 Speaking about her roles in smaller, independent films, she said, "I'd much rather be in a movie that people have really strong feelings about than one that makes a hundred million dollars but you can't remember because it's just like all the others."

 She met independent film writer-director Noah Baumbach in 2001 while starring on Broadway in Proof.
 The couple married on September 2, 2005.
 Their son was born on March 17, 2010.
 Leigh filed for divorce on November 15, 2010, in Los Angeles, citing irreconcilable differences.
 She sought spousal support as well as primary custody of the couple's son, with visitation for Baumbach.
 The divorce was finalized in September 2013.

-Following the 2023 Hamas-led attack on Israel and the subsequent war, Leigh has heavily voiced support for Israel on Instagram.
-On February 14, 2024, Leigh signed an open letter written by pro-Israel organization Creative Community for Peace criticizing attempts to remove Israel from Eurovision 2024.
-Following Jonathan Glazer's acceptance speech at the 96th Academy Awards for Best International Feature Film, in which he denounced his "Jewishness and the Holocaust being hijacked by an occupation...", Leigh was one of 1,000 Jewish members of the film industry who denounced Glazer's speech and defended the Israeli government's actions in another open letter.